British Columbia Resources

 Agriculture and Food Programs Offered

-1. Bachelor of Applied Science in Sustainable Agriculture
+1. Bachelor of Applied Science in Sustainable Agriculture (Degree)

-• Through a unique combination of classroom and farm-based learning, students explore practical opportunities for land and food to strengthen community and ecosystem health.
+• Through a unique combination of classroom and farm-based learning, students will explore practical opportunities for land and food to strengthen community and ecosystem health.

 Vancouver Island University

-Institution Location(s) Nanaimo
+Institution Location(s) Nanaimo, BC

 Phone Number (250) 753-3245